-Chapter 2012-30, L.O.F., reduced the wage base from \$8,500 to \$8,000 for tax years 2013 and 2014, reduced the fund size factor for tax years 2013 through 2016, and allowed for Professional Employer Organizations to make a one-time irrevocable election to calculate, report, and pay state UC taxes under the respective unemployment account of each client.
+Chapter 2012-30, L.O.F., reduced the wage base from \$8,500 to \$8,000 for tax years 2012 through 2014, reduced the fund size factor for tax years 2012 through 2017, and allowed for Professional Employer Organizations to make a one-time irrevocable election to calculate, report, and pay state UC taxes under the respective unemployment account of each client.
 The chapter also rebranded the state's unemployment compensation program and Unemployment Compensation Tax as the reemployment assistance program and the Reemployment Assistance Tax.

 The tax is applied to employees' annual wages up to \$7,000 (\$8,000 for 2012 through 2014, and any year thereafter when there are outstanding Federal advances).
-The employer pays a rate varying from 0.1% to 5.4%, depending on the benefit experience of the employer.
+The employer pays a rate varying from 0.1 percent to 5.4 percent, depending on the benefit experience of the employer.